Faiz0developer/Triweb-Learning/README.md

 Prototype inheritance: Learn concept of prototype inheritance and implement it in code.

 Promise: Learn and imlement Promise.
 I get to know how promise work and how to handler resolve and reject promise using then and catch respectively.Also implement then chaining and get to know how event loop works.

+day-4 -->>

+Iterator: Learn new concept Iterator.
+Got to know how iterator  works, why it is useful, what iterables are.
+Implement this in code as well.

+Generator: Generator is another form of iterator.
+Implement generator functions.
+Got to know how generator works, how generator is different from normal function.